 We all know weeds are simply a part of gardening.
 Some worse than others. : (

-While we don’t have the following weeds directly in the garden plots, they are definitely around the sheds and you should know how to identify them.
+While we don’t often see it in garden plots, Poison Ivy is definitely around the sheds and you should know how to identify it.

 Poison Ivy and Virginia Creeper are often mistaken for each other.
 The big identifier is the number of leaves.
 Virginia Creeper has 5 leaves.
 Poison Ivy has 3 (Same for Poison Oak).